Connor1031/CS2450Remote/journal.md

 I am taking a descrete math test this week.
 I have been working a decent bit lately.
 I have started to be able to go to the gym consistantly again.
 I am a little worried about this descrete test but i am studying a decent bit for it.

 I have taken the test and i feel like i did good on it.
 I am making a RSA encryption and decryption for that class now and it is a hard project.
 I have to start studying for my finals now and go a field trip for my geology class which is really stupid because it's worth 100 points.

+I have fallen behind last week as I haven't done as much as i needed to do.
+I am now trying to catch up and study for my finals.
+I am a little nervous about my grades as I have them being really good or just good enough.
+I am working on the classes that are just good enough but I have gotten some high point assignments in the good classes that I also need to prioritize.